esfandani/utils/README.md

-# shell-utils
+# utils
-This is repo for my shell-utils that I'm using.
+This is repo for my utilities  that I'm using.